philschonholzer/change-file-datetime/readme.md

-# Change the creation date of a file by an offset (macOS)
+# Change the date of a file by an offset (macOS)

 ## How to use

-With this little bash command you can change the creation date of multiple files.
+With this little bash command you can change the modification or creation date of multiple files.
 Only tested on macOS.

-`./change-creation-datetime 3600 file.txt`
+`change-file-datetime [OPTION] OFFSET FILE...`

+OPTION are:
+-m offset the modification date (default)
+-c offset the creation date

-The first parameter is the offset that should be applied in seconds.
-In the top case this would be add 1h.
-The reduce just use negative numbers (like -1800 for subtract 30min).
-The second parameter is one or multiple files that the offset should be applied to.
+OFFSET is the offset that should be applied in seconds.
+To subtract just use negative numbers.

+FILE are one or more files where the date should be changed.

+EXAMPLE:
+`./change-file-datetime -m 3600 file.txt`
+In the top case this would add 1h to the modification date.

+`./change-file-datetime -c -1800 *.txt`
-`./change-creation-datetime -1800 *.txt` remove 30min from all txt files
+Subtract 30min of the creation date from all txt files.

+## Known bugs

+Time zone is set to +0100.
+This will cause problems in other time zones and with daylight saving.
+Sorry.

 ## Develop

-`ghci change-creation-datetime.hs` to load the program
+`ghci change-file-datetime.hs` to load the program

-`> :main 3600 file.txt` to run the main function
+`> :main -m 3600 file.txt` to run the main function

 `> :q` to quit
 `> :l` to load a program